 After a password change with a web-based password management

-system, the cached credentials on a user's workstation will be
+system, the cached credentials on a user's PC will be

 different than the user's new domain password: